onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 did he want to know he wanted to know what the bear had said to his friend

-tape script 9.4 point 4 pronunciation 1
+tapescript 9.4 point 4 pronunciation 1
 they'd walk 20 miles to one man hid in a tree 3 the other pretended to be dead 4 when the bear had gone the man came down
 5 he felt bad because he'd left his friend

-tape script 9.5 1
+tapescript 9.5 1
 I was nervous on the plane because I had never flown before
 - when I'd had breakfast I went to work